 Beckingham-Cum-Saundby Parish Council consists of residents of both villages who are 11 voluntary Councillors serving a four year term ending in 2023 and 3 part-time members of staff.

 Council Meetings are usually held on the Wednesday following the 2nd Monday of every month, 10 times per year.
-See the diary of meetings for more information.

 Origins - Beckingham Parish Council was founded in December 1894 by the Local Govt Act.
 The Act split the non-religious elements of the former 'Vestry Meetings' into those of Parish Council's and Parochial Church Councils.
 At our formation, a local person was appointed Surveyor of Highways, Roads & Drains (a Parish Employee who looked after the repair of the roads) and two people acted as 'Overseers of the Precept' whose role was to collect the precept monies to run the Council.
 The Overseer roles were abolished in 1927 when Precept collection duties transferred to the District Council, the Surveyor role was abolished in 1952 when County Councils took over the maintenance of the roads.
 In 1980 Saundby Parish Meeting merged with Beckingham Parish Council to form Beckingham-Cum-Saundby Parish Council.